Satu Mäkelä-Nummela

-Satu Mäkelä-Nummela (born October 26, 1970, in Orimattila, Finland) is a Finnish sports shooter.
+Satu Mäkelä-Nummela (born 26 October 1970, in Orimattila, Finland) is a Finnish sports shooter.
 She won the gold medal in the Women's Trap event at the 2008 Summer Olympics.
 She has also won bronze medals in Women's Trap event in 1995 and 2009 at ISSF World Shotgun Championships.
 Her club is OSU (Orimattilan Seudun Urheiluampujat).

-She has qualified to represent Finland at the 2020 Summer Olympics.
+She qualified to represent Finland at the 2020 Summer Olympics.